 Field Work Permission

-In addition to walking and public transportation field trips within the urban area, students may be involved in field studies that include transportation on school buses or staff/parent driven vehicles.
+In addition to walking field trips within the urban area, students may be involved in field studies that include transportation on school buses or staff/parent driven vehicles.
 These trips require specific written family permission prior to student participation.
 Permission must be in writing and cannot be taken over the phone.

 Some trips are free while others require nominal charges, usually to cover the cost of transportation and/or admission.
 The cost of many trips is reduced by PTSA sponsored fund-raising events.
 Limited scholarships are available if a student's family cannot cover expenses.
 A note to the teacher is all that is needed to access these funds.
 The goal of our PTSA is for every student to participate.